João do Rio: Death

-The death of João do Rio

 Overweight, Barreto was feeling ill during all June 23, 1921.
 He took a taxi and, with the increase of the malaise, he asked the driver to stop the car and bring him a glass of water.
 However, before help could arrive, he died of a sudden myocardial infarct.

 The news about João do Rio's death quickly spread all over the city.
 A guessed number of 100,000 people went to the burial of the writer that years before, under the pen name of Godofredo de Alencar, had registered his preferential option for the diversity:

 In organized societies only the elites and the scoundrel are of interest.
 Because they are unpredictable and alike in the courage of their resources and their absence of scruples.
 (Gomes, 1996, p.69).

 The name Paulo Barreto christens an ordinary street in the quarter of Botafogo, in Rio de Janeiro.
 As Graciliano Ramos pointed out, the homage made is modest: they had offered a short street to him (Gomes, 1996, p.
 11).
 His name is also the name of a square in Lisbon, Portugal, where there is a small monument in his honour (containing the following citation "The Portuguese owe me nothing for loving and defending Portuguese people, for that way I love, worship, and long for my motherland twice."/"Nada me devem os portugueses por amar e defender portugueses, porque assim amo, venero e e quero duas vezes a minha pátria.").